-The applicant must initial modifications to the application or other sales materials prior to signing them.
-Any modification made to the application or any other document /material at or after the point of sale without the knowledge and approval of the applicant is an unethical sales practice, may be illegal, and could result in termination and/or civil or criminal liability.
+The applicant must initial modifications to the paper application or other sales materials prior to signing them.
+Any modification made to the application or any other document at or after the point of sale without the knowledge and approval of the applicant is an unethical sales practice, may be illegal, and could result in termination or legal liability.
 Further, you must not sign or initial any document on a customer's behalf, even if the customer has authorized you to provide his or her signature or initials.
+Additionally, signature stamps are not permitted.